625 Without Knowing God, You Will Easily Offend God

-1 Those who serve as leaders always want to have greater ingenuity and to be head and shoulders above the rest; they wish to find new tricks to convince God of just how capable they are.
-However, they fail to focus on understanding the truth and entering into the reality of God’s word.
-They always want to show off.
-Is this not precisely what reveals an arrogant nature?
-Do not just rashly do whatever comes to mind.
-How can it be okay if you do not consider the consequences of your actions?
-When you offend God’s disposition, offend His administrative decrees, and are then eliminated, there will be nothing left for you to say.
-If you do not understand God’s disposition or do not understand God’s will, you will easily offend God and will easily offend His administrative decrees; this is something everyone should be on their guard against.
+1 People who serve as leaders always want to try to be different, to be head and shoulders above the rest, and to figure out some new tricks that will make God see just how capable they really are.
+However, they do not focus on understanding the truth and entering the reality of God’s words; they are always trying to show off.
+Is this not precisely the revelation of an arrogant nature?
+Do not just rashly do whatever comes into your mind.
+How can things be okay if you do not consider the consequences of your actions?
+When you offend God’s disposition and violate His administrative decrees, and are subsequently eliminated, there will be nothing left for you to say.
+If you do not understand God’s disposition or His will, you will easily offend Him and be liable to violate His administrative decrees; this is something against which everyone should be on guard.

-2 Once you offend God’s administrative decrees or offend God’s disposition in an especially serious manner, God will not care whether you did it intentionally or unintentionally.
-This is something you must clearly understand; if you cannot get this through your head, then you are bound to have a problem.
-In serving God, people want to make great strides, do great things, speak great words, perform great work, print great books, hold great meetings, and be great leaders.
-If you always have grand ambitions, then you will offend God’s great administrative decrees.
-If you are not upright, godly, or prudent in your service to God, then sooner or later you will offend His administrative decrees.
-If you take on a casual attitude, care about nothing, and do not fear God, offending His administrative decrees even when you are clearly aware of them, then you should be punished!
+2 Once you have seriously violated God’s administrative decrees or offended His disposition, He will give no consideration as to whether you did it intentionally or unintentionally.
+This is a matter that you need to see clearly.
+If you cannot understand this issue, then you are bound to cause problems.
+In serving God, people wish to make great strides, do great things, speak great words, perform great work, hold great meetings, and be great leaders.
+If you always have such grand ambitions, then you will violate God’s administrative decrees.
+If you are not well-behaved, devout, and prudent in your service to God, then sooner or later, you will offend His disposition.
+If you just go about things casually, and do not care about anything and have no fear of God, knowingly violating His administrative decrees, then you will certainly be punished!

-Adapted from “Without the Truth It Is Easy to Offend God” in Records of Christ’s Talks
+Adapted from “Without the Truth, One Is Liable to Offend God” in The Discourses of Christ of the Last Days